UngureanuOvidiu-Costin/LeetCode/HashMap/Distribute Candies.md

 ### Space Complexity Analysis:
 The space complexity is determined by the additional space used by the algorithm, mainly the HashMap.

 1.HashMap: In the worst case, where all elements are unique, the HashMap can have a size of up to n/2 (since it's checking for uniqueness for each candy).
-Therefore, the space complexity for the HashMap is O(n/2), which is equivalent to O(n).
+Therefore, the space complexity for the HashMap is O(n/2), which is equivalent to O(n). <br>
 2.Other Variables: There are a few other constant space variables (like limit, i), which do not depend on the input size.
 Thus, they contribute O(1) to the space complexity.